-While storing fully uncompressed item and sample data is useful in many scenarios that are not well-supported by typical image compression algorithms (e.g., floating point or very high-bit depth imagery), the ability to compress that data without any compression loss is often still desired to reduce storage sizes and transmission times, such as in the following scenarios:
+Storing uncompressed item and sample data is required in many use cases, some of which are not well-supported by typical image compression algorithms (e.g., floating point or very high-bit depth imagery).
+Other types of sample data, such as KLV, are only compressible by standard generic data compression mechanisms.
+The ability to compress data for any media type without compression loss is desirable for reducing storage sizes and transmission times, such as in the following scenarios:

-Data producer generates a large image (or image sequence) using 32-bit IEEE 754 binary floating point component values after calibration.
+A data producer generates a large image (or image sequence) using 32-bit IEEE 754 binary floating point component values after calibration.
 The image is tiled using 1024 × 1024 tiles and each tile is independently compressed using deflate.

-Data consumer desires to load only a specific spatial region from an image or sample based on some form of chunking of the image (chunk by rectangular tiles or rows).
-Consumer uses offset/size information provided within the ISOBMFF file to locate only the desired chunks.
-Each of those chunks can be independently decompressed.
+A data consumer desires to load only a specific spatial region from an image or sample based on some form of chunking of the image (chunk by rectangular tiles or chunk by rows).
+Consumer uses offset/size information provided within the file to locate only the desired chunk(s).
+Each chunk is independently decompressed.

-Data consumer desires to load only a spatial region from a large tiled image, where the desired region is smaller than a region contained within a single compressed chunk.
-After decompressing the chunk, the order, alignment and padding of the component data is maintained, enabling the consumer to calculate individual component value offsets – parsing through the decompressed chunk to locate specific pixels/component is not necessary.
+A data consumer desires to load only a spatial region from a large tiled image, where the desired region is smaller than a region contained within a single compressed chunk.
+After decompressing the chunk, the order, alignment and padding of the component data is maintained, enabling the consumer to locate individual component values via calculated offsets.

 A data producer collects an image of the Earth scanning diagonally from northwest to southeast.
 For simpler human viewing of the image, the collected image is rotated 45 degrees to align north to up, and additional padding is added to form a tiled, rectangular image buffer.
 Since the four corner tiles are entirely fill data, they can more efficiently be stored than simply compressing multiple blocks of fill data.

+TBD KLV example

-To decompress a complete media sample or item, the file reader locates the data as given by the sample or item’s compressed byte ranges description.
+To decompress a complete media sample or item, the file reader locates the data as given by the sample or item’s compressed extents description.
 The extracted compressed data is then decompressed according to the compression algorithm specified by the compression_type field in the CompressionConfigBox.
-The resultant data is exactly the data as was specified by that element of the sample or image as specified by the underlying media format, including any padding placed at the end of that element to align the next element.
+The resultant data is formatted exactly as was specified by the underlying media format, including any padding placed at the end of the element to align the next element.

-Specifics on the uncompressed bytes associated with each byte ranges are specified by the subsample_type field in the CompressionConfigBox.
+If the value of the compressed_entity_type field in the CompressionConfigBox is not 0, decompression of individual portions of the sample is possible.
+In those cases, the individual ranges specified in the GenericallyCompressedExtentsInfoBox map to the individual entities as specified by the compressed_entity_type field, in the order those entities would have been found in the coded data were that coded data left uncompressed as specified in Clause 5.

 Compression Configuration Box